rgrannell1/gecko/README.md

 # Gecko 🦎

 Gecko displays a line of text, with colours.
-Use it where you would normally use echo
+Use it where you would normally use echo.

 ## Usage